riggsd/guano-py/doc/guano_specification.md

 of hardware or software may utilize for persisting metadata, such that their metadata may be semantically interpreted.

-This format specifically deals with embedding metadata into .WAV (RIFF) files, as the current bulk of incompatible industry formats pertains to direct or time-expanded full-spectrum recordings in the .WAV format.
-Other file formats are in use (examples include WavPack recordings from Binary Acoustic Technology hardware, and WAC recordings from Wildlife Acoustics hardware), and manufacturers are invited to explore the application of GUANO metadata to those file formats; but this specification concentrates only on the standard .WAV.
+This specification also describes the a standard for embedding GUANO metadata inside full-spectrum .WAV files as well as zero-cross Anabat files, which cover the majority of bat acoustic recordings in use.
+Other file formats are also in use, and manufacturers are invited to explore the application of GUANO metadata to those file formats as well.

 Status